raphaelsty/cherche/docs/rank/encoder.md

 ## Custom encoder

-You can train your own encoder using the tool of your choice and use it with Cherche.
-For example [CKB](https://github.com/raphaelsty/ckb) is well suited to perform neural search over knowledge bases and could be used for specific use case.
-Your own encodeur should have an API similar to the Sentence Transformers models.
-It should be a function which encodes a list of strings to return a numpy array with dimensions `(number of documents, embedding size)`.
-This same function must be able to encode a single string to return an embedding of size `(embedding dimension, )`.
+We can train our encoder using the tool of our choice and use it with Cherche.
+For example, [CKB](https://github.com/raphaelsty/ckb) is well suited to perform neural search over knowledge bases and could be used for a specific use case.
+Our encoder should have an API similar to the Sentence Transformers models.
+It should be a function that encodes a list of strings to return a NumPy array with dimensions `(number of documents, embedding size)`.
+This same function must encode a single string to return an embedding of size `(embedding dimension, )`.

 Here is an example of how to integrate a custom encoder as a ranker: